chesnolabs/candidates2014/README.md

 ## add_ids_to_filenames.py
 Script that finds MP's chesno ID for all [.pdf] files in a working directory.
-Uses [transliterate](https://pypi.python.org/pypi/) to convert names with latin characters and [python-Levenshtein](https://pypi.python.org/pypi/python-Levenshtein/).
+Requires [transliterate](https://pypi.python.org/pypi/transliterate) to convert names with latin characters and [python-Levenshtein](https://pypi.python.org/pypi/python-Levenshtein/).
 Assumes that MPs database is in `../../base.csv`

 Usage: